dduril/r-programming-guide/readme.md

 R is easy to install on Linux, MacOS and Windows and most R programmers seem to prefer using the RStudio IDE.

-Packages (libraries) can be installed individually or in bundles such as the Hadleyverse or tidyverse.
+Packages (libraries) can be installed individually or in bundles such as the tidyverse.

 ### Setup